Martinomagnifico/reveal.js-simplemenu/README.md

 * **`auto`**: If set to true, the auto option will auto-generate a menu by the names of the sections.

 ## Like it?
-If you like it, please star this repo.
+If you like it, please star this repo!

+And if you want to show off what you made with it, please do :-)

 ## License